Whether you’re selling a beachfront condo in Miami or a split-level in the Tallahassee suburbs, paying 6% in realtor fees is a lot.

-We’ve reviewed eight national and regional discount brokers that operate in Florida.
+We’ve reviewed five national and regional discount brokers that operate in Florida.

-Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.
-However, if you’re selling a particularly pricey home, Houwzer's flat fee could offer significant savings.
+In Florida, Clever offers the lowest rates, with an added advantage: Clever lets you compare multiple agents from major brands like Keller Williams, Century 21, and RE/MAX.

 Ready to start saving?